Efrem Zimbalist: Personal life

 Although he continued to consider himself ethnically Jewish, he found himself attracted, along with his wife Alma, to Anglican Christianity, and they regularly attended the Episcopal Church in New Hartford.
 Efrem Jr. and Maria were both christened there, and the couple placed Efrem in an Episcopal boarding school in New Hampshire.
 Efrem Jr. later became active in evangelical circles and was one of the founders of Trinity Broadcasting Network.

 He died in 1985, at the age of 95.
-His and Alma's son, Efrem Zimbalist Jr., and their granddaughter, Stephanie Zimbalist, both became popular actors, primarily in television.
+His and Alma's son, Efrem Jr., and their granddaughter, Stephanie Zimbalist, both became popular actors, primarily in television.
 Efrem Jr. portrayed Dandy Jim Buckley in Maverick opposite James Garner, and the lead characters in the television series 77 Sunset Strip and The FBI.
 Granddaughter Stephanie played the female lead in Remington Steele opposite Pierce Brosnan.